xch-dev/rue-docs/docs/tutorials/password.md

 cargo add sha2
 ```

-We should change the curried argument struct to match:
+We should update the Rust code to match.
+First, change the curried argument struct:

 ```rust
 #[derive(Debug, Clone, ToClvm, FromClvm)]